bcairns/omnipay-freegateway/README.md

 2. It adds a validation step to ensure the user cannot select an invalid payment option.

 If you are using the FreeGateway on a platform other than SilverShop, you will need to find a way to implement the above logic on the platform you are using.

+## Other Modules

+* This works well with SilverShop's [Discounts](https://github.com/silvershop/silvershop-discounts) module; if a discount or coupon reduces the order total to zero then the free payment option will be enabled during checkout.